lucaspcram/BugWorld/README.md

 Screenshots to come!

 ## Building
-BugWorld requires the ncurses development libraries to build.
+Tested with GCC 4.8.4 as well as Clang 3.9.0.

-Tested and works with GCC 4.8.4 as well as clang 3.9.0.
+Requires the ncurses development libraries to build.

 On Debian/Ubuntu
 ```